felipegerhardt/kinematics-of-a-space-robot/README.md

 This repository aims to perform numerical simulations of a simplificated version of a robot arm under different gravity conditions.
 In adittion, the energy consumption is compared for all cases.
 The following Python open source libraries were assessed to perform the simulations:

-- Sympy for symbolic mathematics;
+- SymPy for symbolic mathematics;
 - Scipy for scientific computing;
 - Numpy for array manipulation;
 - Pydy for multibody dynamics.